 This article documents the procedure for removing the Server Sensor network modules for Solaris in version 5.5 and higher.

-2. Remark that line at the beginning with the symbol "#".
+- Change this line by adding the "#" at the beginning.
 This will cause the module to be ignored during bootstrap.

-3. Move the actual module file into a directory for reference later, for this example /root will be used to store the kernel module. mv /kernel/drv/rsdrv /root.
-This will only remove the low module.
+- Move the module file into another directory for reference later, for this example /root will be used to store the kernel module.
+See the below command:

-1. Move the actual rstcp module file into a directory for reference later, for this example /root will be used to store the kernel module.mv /kernel/strmod/rstcp /root.
-This removes the rstcp module.
+- Move the rstcp module file into a directory for reference later, for this example /root will be used to store the kernel module.
+See the below command:

 Apr 26 09:40:10 host.network.net rsagent[PID]: Error in opening Protocol Sensor.
 Protocol Sensor is DISABLED.